Jannik Vestergaard: Leicester City

 On 12 August 2021, it was announced that Southampton had accepted a transfer offer from Leicester City for Vestergaard.
 On 13 August 2021, he signed for Leicester City on a three-year contract, for an undisclosed fee.
 He made his debut for the club one day later in the opening weekend of the Premier League as a 62nd-minute substitute in a 1–0 win against Wolverhampton Wanderers.

 After making 19 appearances during his first season at Leicester, Vestergaard did not appear at all during the 2022–23 season, as the club was relegated from the Premier League.
 He was demoted to the reserves in March 2023 after giving an interview critical of manager Brendan Rodgers; Rodgers was sacked by the club a month later after a poor run of results left Leicester in the relegation zone.

 Following relegation to the EFL Championship, Vestergaard established himself as a starting central defender for Leicester in their 2023–24 season under new manager Enzo Maresca.
 On 6 August 2023, he started Leicester's opening match of the Championship, a 2–1 home win over Coventry City.
 On 21 October, he scored his first goal for the club in a 3–1 away win at Swansea City.
 On 7 June 2024, he extended his contract with the club until 2027.
+On 16 July 2026 the contract was terminated by mutual agreement.